huhugravity/google_trends_vs_stock/readme.md

 # Goolge Trends V.S.
 Stock Fluctuation

-This repo is used to play around with the data provided by Google Trends.
+This repo is used to play around with Google Trends data.

 Google Trends support topic search, which means if you type apple, it can provide the option of apple company, the results of which will concentrate on the Apple Inc. (exclude apple fruit).